Karen Morley: Life and career

 In December 1999, at the age of 90, she appeared in Vanity Fair in an article about blacklist survivors, and she was honored at the San Francisco Film Festival.

 Personal life

 In November 1932, Morley married director Charles Vidor in Santa Ana, California.
 They were divorced on March 2, 1943.
-They met on the set of Man About Town, in which Morley played the female lead, and Vidor was co-director.
-Vidor and Morley had a son, Michael Charles Vidor.
+Vidor and Morley had a son.
+She married actor Lloyd Gough in 1943, with whom she shared political leanings.

 Death

-Morley lived in Santa Monica, California during her later years.
+Morley lived in Santa Monica, California at the now demolished retirement facility the Beautiful Montana Gardens during her later years.
 She died of pneumonia at the age of 93 in Woodland Hills, California.
+She was survived by three grandchildren and two great-grandchildren.